jjbass06-blip/didactic-octo-memory/README.md

 Overview of intention:
 To explore audio editing in relation to AI voice delivery:
-  1) Consider existing models
+  1) Consider existing models (using Piper models hosted at Hugging Face)
-  2) Trial a custom vocal set with a selected AI model
+  3) Record a custom vocal set
+  4) Train a new model using Google Collab
-  3) Seek to enhance phrasing and feel (markup and editing of amplitutde / formany and modulation
+  5) Seek to enhance phrasing and feel (markup and editing of amplitude / formant / modulation )

-Review after 6 months
+Review after 3 months